Introduction to Different Types of Inverters

 3) Sinusoidal Pulse Width Modulation (SPWM)

 This control technique is widely used in industrial applications.
-In above both methods, the reference signal is a square wave signal.
+In the above, in both methods, the reference signal is a square wave signal.
 But in this method, the reference signal is a sine wave signal.
 The gate pulse for the switches is generated by comparing the sine wave reference signal with the triangular carrier wave.
-The width of each pulse varies with variation of amplitude of the sine wave.
-The frequency of output waveform is the same as the frequency of the reference signal.
-The output voltage is a sine wave and the RMS voltage can be controlled by modulation index.
-Waveforms are as shown in below figure.
+The width of each pulse varies with the variation of the amplitude of the sine wave.
+The frequency of the output waveform is the same as the frequency of the reference signal.
+The output voltage is a sine wave, and the RMS voltage can be controlled by the modulation index.
+Waveforms are as shown in the figure below.

 Sinusoidal Pulse Width Modulation